infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Story/Coming of age story arc CAS.md

 - Ties into cliche sayings in the game
 - Ties into authority education
 - Ties into
+hey maybe "early worm" could be a good one
+- opposes cliche sayings
+- students are the "worms" brainwashed by education
+-

 [[Coming of age story]] original doc